-560 While we hoped to disseminate information about Earth System modelling to a wider audience, it is not possible to determine whether the audience learned anything about Earth System modelling using the metrics provided by YouTube studio or the comments posted on social media.
+While we hoped to disseminate information about Earth System modelling to a wider audience, it's not possible to determine whether the audience learned anything about Earth System modelling using the metrics provided by YouTube studio.
 Furthermore, it is not possible to determine whether the audience was composed of laymen or experts.
-As this was a pilot study, we did not go into greater detail to understand the audience reactions.
-Future extensions of this project should include a survey of the audience, investigating their backgrounds, demographics, what they learned about Earth System models and their overall impressions of the pieces.
+Future extensions of this project should include a survey of the audience, investigating their backgrounds and what they learned about Earth System https://doi.org/10.5194/gc-2019-28 Preprint.
+Discussion started: 17 January 2020 models.
 This could take the form of an online survey associated with each video, or a discussion with the audience at a live performance event.

-Our videos only include the music and a visualisation of the data, they do not include any description about how the music was generated or the Earth system modelling methods used to create the underlying data.
-The explanations of the science and musification methodologies are held in a text description below the video.
-Furthermore, viewers must expand this box by clicking the "show more" button.
-Using YouTube studio, it is not currently possible to determine whether the viewers have expanded, read or understood the description section.
-When we have shown these videos to live audiences at scientific meetings and conferences, it has always been associated with a brief explanation of the methods.
-In the future, this explanatory preface to the work could be included in the video itself or as a separate video, as well as below the video in the description section.
+In the current videos, the explanation of the science is held in the description below the video.
+Using YouTube studio, it is not possible to determine whether the viewers have read or indeed understood the video explanation.
+To fully explain the methodology used by the modelling community, we could host live events explaining the science and then have live musicians perform the pieces.
+When we have shown these videos to scientific audiences, it has always been associated with a brief explanation of the methods.
+This explanatory preface to the work could be tailored for future pieces and included in the video itself or as a separate video.

 If additional pieces were made, there are several potential ways that these could improve over the current set of videos.
-In 575 future versions of this work, it should be possible to use ESMValTool (Righi et al., 2019) to produce the time series data instead of BGC-val.
-This would make the production of the time series more easily repeatable, but also would also make it easier for pieces to be composed using data available in CMIP5 and CMIP6 coupled model intercomparison projects.
-This broadens the scope of data by allowing other models, other model domains including the atmosphere and the land surface, and even observational datasets.
-For instance, we could make a multi-model intercomparison piece, or a piece based on the atmospheric,

-580 terrestrial and ocean components of the same model.
-In addition, using ESMValTool would also make it more straightforward to distribute the source code that was used to make these pieces.
+In future versions of this work, it should be possible to use ESMValTool (Righi et al., 2019) to produce the time series data instead of BGC-val.
+This would make the production of the time series more easily repeatable, but also would also allow pieces to be composed based on all the data available in CMIP5 and CMIP6.
+This broadens the scope of data by allowing other models, but also other model domains including the atmosphere and the land surface.
+For instance, we could make a multi-model intercomparison piece, or a piece based on the atmospheric, terrestrial and ocean components of the same model.
+In addition, using ESMValTool would also make it more straightforward to include observational datasets in a piece.

 In their reflections on auditory graphics, Flowers (2005) lists several "Things that work" and "Approaches that do not work".
 From the list of things that work, we included four of the five methods that worked: pitch coding of numeric data, the exploitation of temporal resolution of human audition, manipulating loudness changes, and using time as time.
-We were

-- 585 not able to include the selection of distinct timbres to minimise stream confusion.
+We were not able to include the selection of distinct timbres to minimise stream confusion.
 From the list of approaches that do not work, we successfully avoided several of the pitfalls, notably pitch mapping to continuous variables, using loudness changes to represent an important continuous variable.
 However, we did include one of the approaches that Flowers did not recommend: we simultaneously plot several variables with similar pitches and timbres.
-However, it is worth noting that maximising the clarity of the sonification is the goal of Flowers (2005), but our focus was to produce and disseminate some relatively listenable 590 pieces of music using UKESM1 data.
+However, it is worth noting that maximising the clarity of the sonification is the goal of Flowers (2005), but our focus was to produce and disseminate some relatively listenable pieces of music using UKESM1 data.